TetaSub/Bootstrap/README.md

 # Bootstrap
-page for Teach for Ukraine website (using Bootsrap styles)
+page for Teach for Ukraine website (using Bootsrap styles + transition&animation styles)